Inflectra/spira-documentation/docs/Spira-Administration-Guide/Product-General-Settings.md

 ## Product Associations

-By default, all products in SpiraPlan are completely self-contained.
+By default, all products in Spira are completely self-contained.
 Artifacts in one product can only be linked or associated with artifacts in the same product.
 However, sometimes you may need to share artifacts between products.
 This administration screen lets the product admin specify which other products can access artifacts in the current product:

 ![](img/Product_General_Settings_101.png)